William-Laverty/ML-Portfolio/README.md

 # 🚀 Machine Learning Portfolio

-Explore a diverse range of machine learning projects, showcasing the profound capabilities and adaptability of ML—from understanding student performance to facilitating the safe landing of spacecraft on lunar surfaces.
+Explore a diverse range of machine learning projects, showcasing the profound capabilities and adaptability of ML from understanding student performance to facilitating the safe landing of spacecraft on lunar surfaces.

 ## 📘 Featured Projects